MC1219794 - Microsoft Teams: External domains anomalies report

 When this will happen

-• General Availability (Worldwide): Rolling out in early March 2026 (previously late February) and expected to complete in mid-March 2026.
+• General Availability (Worldwide): Rolling out in mid-May 2026 (previously early April) and expected to complete by late May 2026 (previously mid-April).

 How this affects your organization